 - 1. Comply with all of Ohio's Safe Drinking Water Laws, found in ORC 6109 and the rules and regulations promulgated thereunder. - 2.
 Ensure that all facilities and equipment necessary for the treatment and distribution of water are maintained so they function as intended, in accordance with OAC Rule 3745-83-01(H).

-The City of Logan is pursuing a loan/grant through USDA to build a new water treatment plant and make improvements within the distribution system.
+The City of Logan is in the process of building a new water treatment plant and making improvements within the distribution system.